 When monetary policy gets tight in one country, it may loosen in another.
-With U.S. rates well into a rising cycle, accessing a diversified opportunity set across international fixed income markets can help maximize yield while managing overall portfolio risk.
+With U.S. rates still near history lows, accessing a diversified opportunity set across international fixed income markets may help maximize yield while managing overall portfolio risk.

 2. A search for yield introduces risks

 Did you inadvertently bring volatility to your fixed income portfolios?
-With interest rates low for a decade, you may have sought to boost returns by investing in fixed income plus sectors.
-This may have helped you meet income objectives, but it may have introduced risk.
+With interest rates low for more than a decade, you may have sought to boost returns by investing in lower quality or longer duration fixed income sectors.
+This may have helped you meet income objectives, but it may have introduced the potential for added risks.
 Now is a good time to review your portfolio's fixed income allocations to ensure they are aligned with your clients’ investment objectives.

 3. Complex markets require the right partner